Vxsperal/Sketchfulio-guesser/README.md

 # Sketchfulio-and-Skriblio-guesser
-Simple script made in python using selenium to guess the default wordlist in sketchful.io
+Simple script made in python using selenium to guess the default wordlist in sketchful.io.
+Works for skribblio too.

 INSTALLATION:
 - For the installation of the program make sure your using python 3 with selenium installed.